-This tiny insect, measuring only 2mm (0.01in), is the loudest animal on Earth for its size.
+This tiny insect, measuring only 0.01 in.
+(2 mm), is the loudest animal on Earth for its size.

 The water boatman carries a bubble of air around to help it breathe underwater!
 The lesser water boatman's song is as loud as a passing freight train (78.9 decibels), although scientists have recorded one water boatman bellowing out its song at 99.2 decibels.
-That's like sitting in the front row at a concert and hearing an orchestra playing!
-Passers-by are not deafened because the insects sit at the bottom of rivers and the sound is muffled by water.
+That's like sitting in the front row at a concert and hearing the orchestra playing!
+Passers-by are not deafened because the insects sit at the bottom of rivers, and the sound is muffled by the water.